 Clinical Pastoral Educator

-Graduated from Hyvinkään Uusi Yhteiskoulu, Finland (National Matriculation Exam) and Helsinki University, Finland with Masters in Theology, and Joensuu University, Finland, with Teaching Certificate - Working on her Doctorate in the Lutheran Theological Seminary at Philadelphia.
+Graduated from Hyvinkään Uusi Yhteiskoulu, Finland (National Matriculation Exam) and Helsinki University, Finland with Masters in Theology, and Joensuu University, Finland, with Teaching Certificate - Earned on her Doctorate from the Lutheran Theological Seminary at Philadelphia.
 Ordained in the Evangelical Lutheran Church in America.
 Speaks English, Finnish, Swedish, and some German

 Rev. Ann B. Shamy, M.Div.